jsuarezruiz/netmauigraphics-chat-app-challenge/README.md

-# ChatApp Challenge using .NET MAAUI Graphics
+# ChatApp Challenge using .NET MAUI Graphics

 Chat App UI Challenge made with .NET MAUI Graphics.
 The entire user interface is rendered using .NET MAUI Graphics.
 The App has a single native view that creates a Canvas where we draw everything.

 ![ChatApp](images/chatapp-maui.png)

+Based on this [design](https://dribbble.com/shots/11470136-A-Messaging-App-Concept) by [Tannaz Sadeghi](https://dribbble.com/tannazsadeghi).

 ## Benchmarks